sematext/docs/docs/integration/hadoop.md

 #### Chart: TaskTracker Tasks
 Metric Name | Metric Description
 --- | ---
-map task slots |
-reduce task slots |
-maps running |
-reduces running |
-tasks completed |
-tasks failed ping |
-tasks failed timeout |
+map task slots | Total number of map task slots on the TaskTracker reduce task slots | Total number of reduce task slots on the TaskTracker maps running | Current number of running map tasks on the TaskTracker reduces running | Current number of running reduce tasks on the TaskTarcker tasks completed | Total number of completed tasks tasks failed ping | Total number of failed tasks by child JVM failed to ping TaskTracker tasks failed timeout | Total number of failed tasks by not reporting progress for a specific period